 ECT is the most effective treatment for severe major depressive disorder.

 Pregnancy and pacemakers are not a contraindication for ECT.

 We list the most important contraindications.
 The selection is not exhaustive.

 - General preparation and procedure

 - Unilateral electrode placement over the nondominant hemisphere

-- EEG; as well as constriction of the contralateral arm via blood pressure cuff for monitoring the seizure
+- EEG as well as constriction of the contralateral arm and ankle via blood pressure cuff for monitoring the seizure

-- Administration of oxygen via face mask; + preparation for emergency intubation if necessary
+- Administration of oxygen via face mask and preparation for emergency intubation if necessary

 - ECG and pulse oximetry allow for monitoring further vital signs.